mlizandier/url-shortener/README.md

-## Technical choices :
+## Technical overview

 ### Backend:
 - Usage of NestJS and TypeScript because of the ease of use.
 NestJS provides a good structure and it is a framework I've already used in the past.
 - Usage of the library `nanoid` to create the short codes for the links.
 The library uses these symbols to form an ID : `A-Za-z0-9_-`.
 With a length of 7, a collision has a tiny chance of happening because there are `(26 + 26 + 10 + 2)^7 = 4 398 046 511 104` possibilities.
 With 1000 URLs generated per second it would take 140 years to encounter all possibilities, so I think we are pretty safe (for now... let's talk about it in 140 years).
 - Usage of Google Safe Browsing (GSB) API.
 Since people may use a link shortener to hide their unsafe domain, I decided to use an API that checked whether a domain was blacklisted or not.
 I debated using either GSB or something called URLhaus, that has a huge database containing thousands of blacklisted domains.
 GSB is pretty simple to use and free of charge as long as we are not using it in a commercial way.
-    - In the case of this technical assessment I decided to feature flag it and set it as disabled by default.
-But if you wish to see it work, simply create an API key that has the rights to use the GSB API.
+    - The feature is behind a feature flag and disabled by default.
+To enable it, create an API key with access to the GSB API.

 As for the database and the interaction between the API and itself:
 - PostgreSQL because it's a solid default for relational data and pairs well with Prisma.